wix/stylable/site/docs/getting-started/react-integration.md

 }
 ```

-This generates and add the props needed to define the root element for styling:
+3. Do the following to generate and add the props needed to define the root element for styling:
     * Mark component root by setting the root target `className`
     * Set component states using `data-*` attributes
     * Append `className` override from component props to the root `className`
     * Custom or overriden component states are added from external `data-*` props

-> Note:
+> **Note**:
-> We recommend passing the props `className` and `data-*` in order to enable external styling.
-To make the component more stylable, we believe it is best to also merge the `style` prop.
+> To enable external styling, we recommend passing the props `className` and `data-*`.
+To make the component more stylable, we also recommend also merging the `style` prop.

-Any other node can be marked directly with the class mapping and the [$cssStates](../guides/runtime#custom-state-mapping) function:
+4. All other nodes, other than `root`, can be marked directly with the class mapping and the [$cssStates](../guides/runtime#custom-state-mapping) function:

 ```jsx
 import style from "style.st.css";